Dutch Baby For Brunch

 - 1 teaspoon of vanilla extract

 Preheat your oven-friendly pan (24-26cm in diameter) in a 220°C oven.
 In the meantime, prepare the dough: place eggs, milk, vanilla, salt, sugar and flour in a blender.
 Whizz for about 30 seconds or until you have a smooth thin dough.
-Cut bananas into 6 slices.
-Melt chocolate over a steam bath (in a heatproof bowl placed over a saucepan with simmering water; water should never touch the bottom of a bowl).
+Cut bananas into slices or small pieces.
 Take your skillet out of the oven, add butter and swirl your pan so that butter can melt and cover the bottom of the pan.
-Immediately arrange banana slices on the pan, pour batter in the middle of the pan, drizzle with melted chocolate and put it in the oven.
+Immediately arrange banana slices & half the chocolate in the pan, pour batter in the middle, finish off with the rest of the chocolate and place it in the oven.

 Bake for 15-20 minutes until your dutch baby has puffed up and browned.
 Do not overbake.
 Serve immediately.